fbpx

 1. Ana Mercedes Hoyos

 Great reference in Latin American painting and sculpture.
-From the beginning, his works have been very close to the pop movement.
+From the beginning, her works have been very close to the pop movement.

 She began her work with a series of billboards, urban landscapes and oil buses, characterized by strong colors, and later on, the Palenque culture and domestic objects, such as customs, characters, doors and windows, became predominant in her work.